🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 joblib.dump(model, model_path)

-# W&Bsave as artifact in
+# Store it as a W&B artifact

 artifact = wandb.Artifact(